cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Datalab can identify image-specific issues in datasets, such as images that are excessively dark or bright, blurry, lack detail, or have unusual sizes.
 To detect these issues, simply specify the `image_key` argument in :py:meth:`~cleanlab.datalab.datalab.Datalab`, indicating the image column name in your dataset.
-This functionality currently works only with Huggingface datasets.
-You can convert other local dataset formats into Huggingface dataset by following `this guide <https://huggingface.co/docs/datasets/en/loading>`_.
+This functionality currently works only with Hugging Face datasets.
+You can convert other local dataset formats into a Hugging Face dataset by following `this guide <https://huggingface.co/docs/datasets/en/loading>`_.
 More information on these image-specific issues is available in the `CleanVision package <https://github.com/cleanlab/cleanvision?tab=readme-ov-file#clean-your-data-for-better-computer-vision>`_ .

 Underperforming Group Issue